cheo2322/moments/README.md

 This project is licensed under the MIT License (see the [LICENSE](LICENSE) file for details).

-# Important
-- Install azure.ai.vision.imageanalysis
-- Set up your variables in the environment
-- The IA generated content will appear only with no-caption images

 # Notes for Production Deployment class

 Please check the commits made specifically for this class.